MonitoringFace-Benchmark/MonitoringFace/README.md

 or output format, and makes performance measurements and correctness checks reproducible across machines.

-> This repository accompanies the paper *MonitoringFace: A Portable Platform for
-> Runtime Monitoring* (Reese, Hublet, Krstić, Traytel).
-The configuration files
-> used for the paper's use cases live under [`Archive/Experiments/benchmark_paper/`](Archive/Experiments/benchmark_paper).

 ## Architecture

 MonitoringFace is structured around **two modules**: